- The basic Amish Friendship Bread starter is here.

 In our Recipe Box you’ll find recipes and variations of those recipes and variations of those variations.

 At the end of the day, Amish Friendship Bread is all about friendships and community.
 It’s about connection.
 It’s about fun.
-It’s about nurturing other people.
+It’s about nurturing other people, including yourself.
 It’s about not taking anything too seriously, but to find the simple joy and pleasure in every moment.
-Amish Friendship Bread is, in short, a recipe for living.

 Following are the recipe and instructions for Amish Friendship Bread as it was given to me.
 You can also go to our Recipe Box for an easily printable version of the recipe by clicking here.

 NOTE: Do not refrigerate starter.
 It is normal for the batter to rise and ferment.
 If air gets in the bag, let it out.